 -- from Senior Pastor Sid Batts' Aug.
 20, 2017, sermon in response to the events in Charlottesville.

 FPC has a task force dedicated to exploring racial inequalities and our response as a faith community, led by Outreach Committee chair Margaret Arbuckle.

 The task force recommends these opportunities and resources:

-The Partnership Project and Racial Equity Institute invite FPC members to a Racial Equity Training session May 10 and 11 at First Lutheran Church, 3600 W. Friendly Ave.
-The training meets from 8:30 am to 5 pm both days.
-Learn more and sign up using this pdf or sign up online here.
+The Partnership Project and Racial Equity Institute invite FPC members to its Racial Equity Training sessions held most months at various local houses of worship and non-profits.
+The two-day training meets from 8:30 am to 5 pm both days.

 Training is designed to build the capacity of educators, health practitioners, child welfare advocates, judicial representatives, other professionals and those persons who are interested in understanding and eliminating racial inequities and disparities within our society.
 This workshop is important for people who want to dismantle racism.

 If you have questions, contact Margaret Arbuckle,336-274-7122 or email@example.com.